Barreto’s two 3-run HRs, A’s top Chisox 11-2, 5th win in row

 TRAINER’S ROOM

-Athletics: The Athletics activated OF Matt Joyce (strained lower back) from the 10-day disabled list and optioned OF Jake Smolinski to Triple-A Nashville.
-Joyce wasn’t in the lineup for the first game. … 3B Matt Chapman (bruised right thumb) received a cortisone injection Tuesday.
-Melvin said the earliest he will be activated is Monday, when the Athletics open a four-game series at Detroit. … Melvin also expects LHP Ryan Buchter (strained left shoulder) to be activated during the Detroit series. … LHP Brett Anderson (strained left shoulder) is scheduled to throw about four innings and 60 pitches in a rehab outing for Triple-A Nashville on Saturday.
+Athletics: The Athletics activated LF Matt Joyce (strained lower back) from the 10-day disabled list and optioned OF Jake Smolinski to Triple-A Nashville.
+Joyce started the second game after being held out of the opener. … 3B Matt Chapman (bruised right thumb) received a cortisone injection Tuesday.
+Manager Bob Melvin said the earliest he will be activated is Monday, when the Athletics open a four-game series at Detroit. … Melvin also expects LHP Ryan Buchter (strained left shoulder) to be activated during the Detroit series. … LHP Brett Anderson (strained left shoulder) is scheduled to throw about four innings and 60 pitches in a rehab outing for Triple-A Nashville on Saturday.

-White Sox: RF Avisail Garcia was back in the lineup after missing two months because of a strained right hamstring. … LF Leury Garcia (sprained left knee) was also activated from the DL.
+White Sox: The White Sox activated RF Avisail Garcia (strained right hamstring) and LF Leury Garcia (sprained left knee).
+Both players started Game 1 but were not in the lineup for the nightcap.

 UP NEXT